What you can expect from a lawyer

 - See the Legal Aid BC website for advice about any problems you have with a legal aid lawyer.

-- See also the fact sheet What You Should Expect from Your Legal Aid Lawyer (available online in English and six other languages).
+- See also the fact sheet Working with Your Legal Aid Lawyer (available online in English).

 Back to: Previous